qdo-se/docker/docker.md

 - `docker-compose top`: display the current processes in each container

 - `docker-compose up --build`:  Rebuild the images before starting the container

+- `docker-compose stop`: stop the current application's service containers

+- `docker-compose rm -f`: remove the current application's service containers

+- `docker-compose rm -v [container]`: remove the volumes that are attached to the container